cryptax/cryptax.github.io/content/posts/reviewing-ai-generated-submissions-with-ai.md

 ![Output example](/images/2026-04-21-review.png)

 > I tend to regard the rating as only "informational" and it happens frequently that I change it.
 But the summary and the reasons indicated by the LLM are **useful for my own review**.

-## Which LLM?

-Through screenshots, you may have noticed I used different LLMs (this is frequent when working with AI).

-- **Free LLMs are perfect for this**.
-I got excellent results with **MiniMax M2.5, freely available from OpenCode.
-Token usage isn't high** for reviewing.
-This is a good choice when the article has already been presented and is therefore public.
-- **Local LLMs are an excellent option for confidentiality**.
-You may have noticed **Qwen 3.6** in some screenshots, which was served by a local LM Studio server.

 ## Conclusion